Ryan-Doolittle/Server-Selector/README.md

 ## Key Feature

-- **Visual Server Status**: Quickly and visually detect if a server is active, with color-coded buttons indicating the status in real-time.
+- **Visual Server Status**: Quickly and visually detect if a server is active, with color-coded buttons indicating the status.

 ---